NVivo License Types Explained (2026): Academic vs Commercial vs Team Use (And When It Stops Scaling)

 Where teams get tripped up

-For solo academic researchers or students working on theses or dissertations, academic pricing can be reasonable.
+For solo students or faculty working on theses, dissertations, or independent research, academic pricing can be reasonable.
 For mixed academic–industry projects or university teams collaborating with external partners, license boundaries can become blurry and risky.

 If you’re unsure where that line sits, reviewing the full NVivo pricing breakdown is essential before committing.